Tips on how to Make Your Home pay for Itself!

 How to Make Your Home Make Money for you!

 I lived in a house in Canberra and was originally going to buy it before I had serious health issues which cost a fortune and I moved interstate.
 It sold a few years ago and is the perfect example of what I am talking about.

-This home has 4 bedrooms, 2 living and 2 dining areas in the main house plus an ensuite and walk in robe to the master bedroom.
-It has a one bedroom granny flat attached, a swimming pool, large driveway and yard.
+The home had 4 bedrooms, 2 living and 2 dining areas in the main house plus an ensuite and walk-in robe to the master bedroom.
+It had a one bedroom granny flat attached, a swimming pool, a large driveway and yard.
 I rented out rooms, used AirBnB and had other options when I lived here.
 There are at least 4 scenarios, each putting you in profit with a home like this.
 The flat rented for $300 and the house for $550 per week.
 The electricity and water are combined for the properties and previously it was the responsibility of the main house tenants to pay both.

 A few tips on Airbnb